BCCDC-DSI/getting-started/README.md

 One would need to ask for permission to gain access to...

-- O: drive - email lead whom provided your orientation
+- O: drive - To get access to this drive, please email the person who provided your orientation

 - GitLab
   - [GitLab quick notes](gitlab)